How to Easily Improve Your EPC Rating

 An even easier way to improve your EPC rating is by switching up all your light bulbs with much more energy-efficient LED ones.

-Double glazing will not only minimize the amount of heat escaping through them, they will also help to reduce the carbon footprint of a home, as well as reducing the noise.
-So triple win on this one.
+Double glazing will not only minimize the amount of heat escaping through them, they will also help to reduce the carbon footprint of a home.

 Share Post: